Gráinne Seoige: Sky News

-Seoige was head hunted to move to Sky News Ireland and presented its news bulletins from 10 May 2004.
+Seoige moved to Sky News Ireland and presented its news bulletins from 10 May 2004.
 She presented bulletins at Sky News headquarters anchoring on every programme between 12 midnight and 12 noon.

 RTÉ

 Seoige joined Ireland's main national broadcaster, RTÉ, in 2006.
 From 2006 to 2009, she co-presented an afternoon chat show, Seoige (also known as Seoige and O'Shea), with her sister Síle, while from 2011 to 2016 she co-presented the series Crimecall.
-Other high-profile roles for her at RTÉ included hosting the People of the Year Awards (2008), co-presenting the Up for the Match sport specials (2008), and presenting The All Ireland Talent Show (2009-2011) and the sports quiz show, Put 'Em Under Pressure.
+Other high-profile roles for her at RTÉ included hosting the People of the Year Awards (2008), co-presenting the Up for the Match sport specials (2008), and presenting The All Ireland Talent Show (2009–2011) and the sports quiz show, Put 'Em Under Pressure.

 Seoige also fronted documentary series for RTÉ, including Gráinne Seoige's Modern Life (2011) and Great Irish Journeys, which explored Ireland during the Great Famine.
 A fluent Irish speaker, Seoige often appears on Tell Me a Story, a programme on the subsidiary children's channel RTÉjr, in which she tells stories in Irish.

 In 2022, Seoige appeared on the fifth series of the Irish version of Dancing With the Stars.
 She was partnered with John Nolan.
 The couple ended up finishing in 8th place.